Health Insurance and Immunizations

 How do I get my Insurance ID card?

-How do I find a doctor?You may see a doctor on campus at Cal Poly Health Services when they are open.
-See the web page for hours and services offered.
-You can make an appointment in the health portal at My.CalPoly.edu.
-You may also reach a Cal Poly health professional by phone on After-Hours Nurse Line at (805) 756-1211.
-Use the International Student Insurance Plan web page to find where to access care off campus.
+How do I find a doctor?You may see a doctor on campus at Cal Poly Campus Health & Wellbeing during hours of operation.
+Consult Campus Health & Wellbeing Health Services for hours and services offered.
+You can make an appointment in the health portal at My Cal Poly Portal.
+You may also reach a Cal Poly health professional by phone on the After-Hours Nurse Line at (805) 756-1211.
+Visit GeoBlueStudents to find a doctor or go to the nearest emergency room or urgent care clinic.

 How do I submit a claim?